istio/istio.io/content/en/docs/tasks/security/authentication/authn-policy/index.md

 `bar` and `legacy` namespace, nor is the match-all wildcard `*`
 {{< /tip >}}

-## Auto mTLS
+## Auto mutual TLS

 By default, Istio tracks the server workloads migrated to Istio proxies, and configures client proxies to send mutual TLS traffic to those workloads automatically, and to send plain text traffic to workloads without sidecars.

-Thus, all traffic between workloads with proxies uses mTLS, without you doing anything.
+Thus, all traffic between workloads with proxies uses mutual TLS, without you doing anything.
 For example, take the response from a request to `httpbin/header`.
-When using mTLS, the proxy injects the `X-Forwarded-Client-Cert` header to the upstream request to the backend.
-That header's presence is evidence that mTLS is used.
+When using mutual TLS, the proxy injects the `X-Forwarded-Client-Cert` header to the upstream request to the backend.
+That header's presence is evidence that mutual TLS is used.
 For example:

 {{< text bash >}}